techmania-team/techmania-docs/English/Skins.md

 All animations will play at a speed of one cycle per beat, and the 1st sprites in each sprite sheet will be the ones shown at whole beats.

-### Rotation and flipping
+### Rotation

-For the sprites in `basic`, `chainHead`, `chainNode`, `dragHead`, `holdHead`, `repeatHead` and `repeat`, TECHMANIA will not flip them regardless of scan direction.
-Furthermore, for `chainHead`, `chainNode` and `dragHead`, TECHMANIA assumes the sprites point to the right, and from there will rotate them to point in the direction of the next chain node or the curve.
+For `chainHead`, `chainNode` and `dragHead`, TECHMANIA assumes the sprites point to the right, and from there will rotate them to point in the direction of the next chain node or the curve.
 The last node in a chain will point to the same direction as the second last node.

+Each `chainPath` connecting two chain head/nodes will be rotated to point from the later to the earlier one.
+This can be counterintuitive, but is a result as how chain notes are rendered.

+### Flipping

+All note heads, plus `chainNode`, `chainPath`, `dragCurve` and `repeat`, support `flipWhenScanningLeft`.

+Hold trails, trail ends, repeat paths and repeat path ends do not support `flipWhenScanningLeft`.
+They are hardcoded to always horizontally flip on right-to-left scans.

 # VFX skin
 The `skin.json` file in a VFX skin follows the following format: